hchiam/cognateLanguage/README.md

 Possibly a "language" to help you learn multiple languages at the same time (but only receptive vocab).

-Prereq: understanding of mnemonics (see the ones on Memrise for ideas, the kinds described under http://www.memrise.com/science/ ).
+Prereq:  effective mnemonics (see the ones on Memrise for ideas, the kinds described under http://www.memrise.com/science/ ).
+It might help to google "Benny Lewis imagination" and "Ron White mind palace".

 > "[Entuni yawizkertcahot djidjansabrefzna yuyazlenbhaclog tonkogartmiy?](https://drive.google.com/open?id=0B239lCkYOdXfdDJRVlpsb3BFTE0)"